Pain from the ribs is usually described as sharp, stabbing pain. You also often feel increased pain when you take a breath.

 If you have had a fall and actually sustained a fracture it is easy to understand and accept why the pain is there.
-But if you have sustained a, so called, costo-transverse sprain, which often does not relate to any major trauma, it is much more disconcerting and people often think they are suffering a heart or lung problem.
+But if you have sustained a so-called, costotransverse sprain, which often does not relate to any major trauma, it is much more disconcerting and you may think you are suffering a heart or lung problem.

 It is common for people to think they are having a heart attack, hence the name ‘pseudo angina’.

-If you have already looked through some information on rib pain you may have found that the condition of rib pain has been given many names, costochondritis, intercostal neuritis, costo-transverse sprain to mention a few.
+If you have already looked through some information on rib pain you may have found that the condition of rib pain has been given many names, costochondritis, intercostal neuritis, a costotransverse sprain to mention a few.